leandroramos/clothing-patterns/README.md

 # Clothing Patterns

-This software is designed to provide home sewers an easy way to draw sewing patterns.
+This software is designed to provide home dressmakers an easy way to draw sewing patterns.
 There's a lot to do, the development started right now (2017-11-05).

 ## Features: